 Benefits of Aluminum for Structural Frames

 Aluminum is lighter than iron and steel, and some alloys are stronger than some steel alloys.
-This makes the metal important for the frames and bodies of aircraft, cars, trains and boats where the strength-to-weight ratio is critical.
-In fact, nearly 70% of the components of commercial aircraft are made of aluminum alloys.
+This makes the metal important for the frames and bodies of cars, trains and boats where the strength-to-weight ratio is critical.
 But weight and strength are not the only factors to consider.

 The natural metallic surface of aluminum is aesthetically pleasing as-is.
 It needs no further finishing, but can be anodized, painted or powder-coated if desired.